TOSHC COMPETITION RULES

 - Competitors must sign the appropriate waivers before competing.

 - Competitors must wear assigned numbers on their backs during all competitions.
+Leaders should attach their numbers between their shoulder blades and followers should attach their numbers at their lower back.
 During the Strictly Swing contests, only leaders may wear numbers.

 - Results will be posted for viewing after the awards ceremony.